Eyevinn/channel-engine/README.md

 - `sharedStoreCacheTTL`: How long should data be cached in memory before writing to shared store.
 Default is 1000 ms.
 - `heartbeat`: Path for heartbeat requests
 - `channelManager`: A reference to a channel manager object.
+- `streamSwitchManager`: A reference to a stream switch manager object.
 - `cacheTTL`: Sets the cache-control header TTL.
 Default is 4 sec.
 - `playheadDiffThreshold`: Sets the threshold when starting to adjust tick interval to compensate for playhead drift.
 - `maxTickInterval`: The maximum interval for playhead tick interval.
 Default is 10000 ms.